Martín Pérez de Ayala: Biography

 On 17 July 1560, he was appointed during the papacy of Pope Pius IV as Bishop of Segovia and installed on 12 July 1561.

 On 6 September 1564, he was appointed during the papacy of Pope Pius IV as Archbishop of Valencia and installed on 23 Apr 1565.

 He served as Archbishop of Valencia until his death on 5 August 1566.

 While bishop, he was the principal co-consecrator of Diego de Covarrubias y Leiva, Archbishop of Santo Domingo (1560).

+Works

+Some of his works with the year of publication include: